KINGTEJAS1018/Interview-Prep/README.md

-# InterviewPrep
+# InterviewPrep 🚀

-InterviewPrep is an advanced AI-powered application designed to help users prepare for job interviews through realistic mock sessions, instant feedback, and personalized recommendations.
-Built with modern web technologies, it offers a seamless and interactive experience for candidates aiming to improve their interview skills.
+**Ace Your Next Interview with AI.**

+InterviewPrep is your ultimate AI-powered companion for mastering job interviews.
+Experience realistic, adaptive mock interviews, receive instant, actionable feedback, and unlock your full potential—all in a modern, intuitive platform.
+Whether you're a student, professional, or career switcher, InterviewPrep empowers you to walk into any interview with confidence.

-## 🚀 Features
+## 🌟 Key Features

 - **AI-Powered Mock Interviews:** Simulate real interview scenarios with an intelligent agent that adapts to your answers.
 - **Role & Company Customization:** Select interview types based on specific roles, companies, or technologies.